ISCoS OT/PT SIGs SCI Pre-conference Day

 Classification of tetraplegic hands.

-Interventions and adaptive equipment in a low-income country perspective
+Interventions and adaptive equipment in a low income country perspective

-Johanna Wangdell, OT, PhD, Sweden
+Ass Prof Johanna Wangdell, OT, PhD,

-Kamrunnaher Koly, OT, MSc, Bangladesh
+Kamrunnaher Koly, OT, MSc,

 Assessment of Hand function.